MorphiaOrg/morphia-docs/content/morphia/2.5/aggregations.md

 ### The Pipeline

-Aggregation pipelines are comprised of a series stages.
+Aggregation pipelines are comprised of a series of stages.
 Our example here has only one stage: `group()`.
 This method is the Morphia equivalent of the [$group](https://docs.mongodb.com/manual/reference/operator/aggregation/group/) operator.
 This stage, as the name suggests, groups together documents based on various criteria.